Frequently Asked Questions

 Asylum seekers come from a different culture, where sometimes people with disabilities are also viewed differently.
 Is this taken into account?

-In general, there is a lot of explanation and attention to Dutch values and norms, both on arrival and on location.
-We can imagine that there is extra attention to this concern, and that we make arrangements for asylum seekers to be constantly informed about it.
+In general, there is a lot of explanation and attention given to Dutch values and norms, both upon arrival and on location.
+We can imagine that extra attention is given to this Health, and that we make agreements that asylum seekers are continuously informed about this.

 Do asylum seekers want to integrate?
 Nationwide, there is a lot of crime in municipalities with an AZC.